 Paris is loved by many people around the world.
 It’s no surprise then that the city and its many icons have been the setting of numerous films and stories.
 Midnight in Paris, Moulin Rouge, and Amélie are just a few of many well-loved movies that have inspired travelers near and far – including us – to flock to the City of Light and Love.

 Our first stop was Notre Dame.
+Nearest Metro station: Cite on Line 4.
 We made our way to the Île de la Cité–one of the islands in the Seine River to check out one of the most famous cathedrals.
 There were security personnel checking bags to get to the center area directly in front of the cathedral so it looked like a lot more people were in line than reality.
 We chose not to go inside, because we had more things to see!
 Check our our instagram to see the backside of Notre Dame.
 It's also very pretty.
+Update 2019: Sadly the spire is gone from the April 2019 fire, but reconstruction has started!

-After grabbing a bite to eat, we went back to Champ de Mars to see the tower sparkle at the top of the hour.
-What a magical ending to a wonderful day.
+After grabbing a bite to eat in the area, we went back to Champ de Mars to see the Eiffel tower sparkle at the top of the hour.
+What a magical ending to our day in Paris.

-Best Luxury Hotel, Experience & Location: Juliana Paris (Price Varies)
+Best Luxury Hotel, Experience & Location: Juliana Paris (Check Prices)

 Best Value & Location with Kitchenette: Aparthotel Adagio access Vanves Porte de Versailles (as low as $47 USD per night)

-Cheapest Decent Hotel & Location: Hotel de France (as low as $23 USD per night)
+Best Budget Hotel & Location: Hotel de France (as low as $23 USD per night) - Book Now!

 Thanks for reading!
 Please check out some of our other blog posts by searching our site for your favorite destinations (using our site search bar).
 It’s easy and fun :) If you’ve found this article to be helpful, or if you have any questions, please let us know in the comments section at the bottom of the post.